JustinPronk/AvionicsSimulation/README.md

 This is **not** a replacement for [OpenRocket](https://openrocket.info/) or RocketPy — those answer "will this rocket fly well?"
 This tool answers a different question: "does my flight computer's *code* make the right decisions during a flight?"
 The two are complementary.

-This also doesn't (yet) test actual hardware — it's software-in-the-loop (SITL).
-Hardware-in-the-loop (HIL) support is on the roadmap.
+This also doesn't replace test flights.
+It catches logic bugs early so your test flights are spent on the genuinely hard edge cases — pressure artifacts at transonic speeds, vibration resonance from your electronics sled — rather than basic state machine errors.

 ## Status